 The legacy of Black Americans is often overlooked by the country at large, and it wasn't until November 2016 that the Smithsonian dedicated a national museum to African-American history and culture.
 But traces from some of the country's most influential musicians, politicians, writers, and Civil Rights leaders can be found in just about every state.

 Travelers may not have noticed some of the historic sites in their own cities and towns, such as the lunch counters where young people fought against segregation laws, or the African Meeting House in Boston, which is the oldest Black church in the country.
-Throughout Black History Month and beyond, consider making a trip to one of these sites — only a small selection of the hundreds of locations where travelers can learn about Black heritage in the U.S.
+Consider making a trip to one of these sites - only a small selection of the hundreds of locations where travelers can learn about Black heritage in the U.S.

 Civil Rights Trail